 A by-product of declining

 Strength training helps to increase bone density, thus helping to develop stronger bones.
-Even the addition of ankle weights during a walk or hike can greatly enhance the benefits of these activities, adding subtle resistance that helps to protect and strengthen bones.
+Even the addition of ankle weights during a walk or hike can greatly enhance the benefits of these activities.

 2. Weight training boosts metabolism